What others say about Susan Stinson and her work:

 SPIDER IN A TREE is about eighteenth century preacher Jonathan Edwards, his family, and those enslaved in his household in Northampton, MA a New England town he made famous for piety before its people rejected him.

-Coming Fall 2013 from Small Beer Press!
+Available from Small Beer Press!

 Read the prologue of the book at the link above.
 Video of the author reading and links to more excerpts, essays and interviews about the books, as well.